 Today's cookies likely evolved from some of the more practical bread or biscuit recipes of times past.
 Persia was one of the first countries to utilize sugar cane, and it's thought that small, sweetened cakes or biscuits were being baked there by the seventh century.

-The word "cookie" is said to come from the Dutch word koekje, which means "little cake."
-In England and some Commonwealth countries they are still called biscuits.
-In Germany they are called keks or kels, and in Italy two popular cookies are known as amaretti and biscotti.
+The word "cookie" is said to come from the Dutch word koekje, which means "little cake," though in England and some Commonwealth countries they are still called biscuits.
+They are called keks or kels in Germany, and in Italy two popular cookies are known as amaretti and biscotti.

-But, whatever you call them, cookies always taste best when they are homemade, and Grandma's recipes can help you to make them.
+Whatever you call them, they always taste best when they're homemade, and Grandma's old fashioned cookie recipes can help you to make them.